ImmoMakelaarVergelijker

 How long does a property valuation take?

-The site visit itself takes an average of one to two hours.
-The written report is prepared afterwards and you typically receive it within three to five working days.
-With a free valuation by an estate agent, this can be quicker.
+The site visit takes an average of one to two hours.
+The written report is usually delivered within three to five working days, though a free valuation by an estate agent can be completed more quickly.

-Can I dispute a valuation if I disagree with it?
+Can I challenge a property valuation I disagree with?

-With a bank valuation you can request a counter-expert assessment if you feel the value is too low.
-You do this by engaging an independent certified valuer.
-In the case of an inheritance, you can also contest the value used by the tax authorities through an objection procedure.
+Yes.
+If you believe a bank valuation is too low, you can request a counter-expert assessment by engaging an independent certified valuer.
+For inheritance valuations, you can also contest the value used by the tax authorities through a formal objection procedure.

 Aydan Arabadzha